dnarayanan/powderday/docs/parameters_description.rst

 :oref:

-   Over Refinement of the Octree - 1 means each data holding cell (a False) gets split into 8 one more time.
-Very heavy on the memory.
+   Over Refinement of the Octree.
+For particle-based codes, 1 means each data holding cell (a False) gets refined one additional time, even after the octree refinement criteria has stopped.
+Very heavy on the memory but can enable higher pixel resolution for images.
    Default is 0.

 :n_ref:

+   Refinement criteria for octree refinement for particle-based codes.
-   Threshold number of particles to refine over.
+   This is the threshold number of particles to refine over.
 When nparticles > n_ref the octree refines further.
 Default is 64.

 :zoom_box_len: